-If any of the following apply, your direct deposit request will be rejected and a check will be sent instead.
+If either of the following apply, your direct deposit request will be rejected and a check will be sent instead.

 - Your financial institution(s) will not allow a joint refund to be deposited to an individual account.
-The IRS is not responsible if a financial institution rejects a direct deposit. - You request a deposit of your refund to an account that is not in your name (such as your tax preparer's own account). - You file your 2011 return after December 31, 2012.
+The IRS is not responsible if a financial institution rejects a direct deposit. - You file your 2012 return after December 31, 2013.